PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 keeps its compatibility wrapper and production order.
 No model conversion or inference was run.

+Dynamic Squeeze runtime-shape prefixes now use differential insertion.
+The existing rewrite still produces the same `SHAPE` and `GATHER` pair and converts the original Squeeze object to Reshape.
+Instead of rebuilding the complete operator list, it builds one index after all direct metadata changes and inserts recorded prefixes in reverse original-index order, preserving graph order for multiple candidates.
+The main call supplies session layout state, and focused validation proves one initial refresh, exact `SHAPE/GATHER/RESHAPE` order, original operator identity, and layout consistency.
+Central lowerer `model_ir.operators` assignments are now limited to explicit snapshot rollback.
+No model conversion or inference was run.

 The float NHWC Concat runner now uses the same declarative structure.
 One table owns its eleven family names, statistics keys, and priorities; frozen specs, callbacks, preconditions, defaults, and preflight are constructed once.
 Its